Achievable logoAchievable logo

 ACT period checklist

-Here’s a checklist you can use to determine if what you’re reading is a sentence.
+Here’s a checklist you can use to decide whether what you’re reading is a complete sentence.
 You need three things to have a complete sentence:

 1. Subject